1. What is the purpose of The Multiethnic Cohort (MEC) Study?

 6. How will you follow-up on participants over time?

 Every 5-10 years, we recontact participants.
-We have already mailed out two questionnaires in addition to the very first (baseline) questionnaire to get updated information on diets and other information such as vitamin usage, medication history and physical activity.
+We have already mailed out three questionnaires in addition to the very first (baseline) questionnaire to get updated information on diets and other information such as vitamin usage, medication history and physical activity.
 It is necessary to have updated information from our participants in order to continue our important research.

 The Multiethnic Bulletin, an annual fall newsletter, is mailed to all of our participants to keep them informed of the study’s activities and findings.